 The modern world places a lot of importance on the concept of higher education.
 And while a push has been made lately to direct more people toward alternative options like a trade school, many career paths still require at least a college degree to get started.

-Education scams can come in many forms, ranging from college scams to student loan scams.
+Education scams can come in many forms, ranging from college to student loan scams.

-In fact, some people argue that the entire concept of higher education is a scam, saying that the crushing debt incurred from earning a degree isn’t worth the starter-salary positions it often leads to.
-On the other side of the debate, some point to a recent set of statistics1 showing that college graduates earn, on average, $30,000 more annually than workers with high school diplomas only.
+Some people argue that the entire concept of higher education is a scam, saying that the crushing debt incurred from earning a degree isn't worth the starter-salary positions it often leads to.
+On the other side of the debate, some point to a recent set of statistics showing that college graduates earn, on average, $30,000 more annually than workers with high school diplomas only.

 Regardless, there are several compelling issues around access to higher education in America.
 In response, an entire world of scholarship opportunities, grants, loans, and placement programs have blossomed.